-in EUR million Jurisdiction 1 Jurisdiction 2 Jurisdiction 3 Jurisdiction 4 Jurisdiction 5 Amount A 0 83 42 63 63 Amount B 0 0 0 0 0 Amount C 750 200 650 400 450 Total taxable profit (Amounts A, B and C) 750 283 692 463 513 Potential double counting 0 ?
-42 ? ?
-Netting-off of profits under the mechanism to eliminate double taxation (144) n.a.
+in EUR million Jurisdiction 1 Jurisdiction 2 Jurisdiction 3 Jurisdiction 4 Jurisdiction 5 Amount A θ 83 42 63 63 Amount B Ð Đ 0 0 0 Amount C 750 200 650 400 450 Total taxable profit (Amounts A, B and C) 750 283 692 463 513 Potential double counting θ 2 42 2 ?
+Netting off of profits under the mechanism to eliminate double taxation (144) n.a.
 (106) n.a. n.a.
 Total taxable profits (after the elimination of double taxation) 606 283 585 463 513

+6.4.3.
 The domestic business exemption

-570. Members of the Inclusive Framework have also discussed the development of a "domestic business exemption" which, combined with the mechanism to eliminate double taxation, could reduce the instances of "double counting".
-These discussions covered two types of domestic business exemptions.
+Members of the Inclusive Framework have also discussed the The development of a "domestic business exemption" which, combined to reduce the instances of "double counting" is also considered, together with the mechanism to eliminate double taxation, could reduce the instances of "double counting".
+These discussions covered and the safe harbour.
+Therey are two potential types of domestic business exemptions.
 The first, and simplest, would exclude from the scope of Amount A large, domestically-focused business with a minimal level of foreign income.
-This will be implemented through the exemption of groups whose foreign source in-scope revenue falls below an agreed threshold from the scope of Amount A (see above Section 2.3.2).
+This willwould be implemented through the exemption of groups whose foreign source in-scope revenue falls below an agreed threshold from the scope of Amount A (see above Section section 2.3.2).

-99 In practice, the identification of the paying entity (or entities) should follow the rules articulated Section 7.2.
+120 In practice, the identification of the paying entity (or entities) should follow the rules articulated Section 7.2.

-571. The second, more complex exemption, would seek to exclude from Amount A part of a group's business that is primarily or solely carried on in a single jurisdiction.
+The second, more complex exemption, would seek to exclude from Amount A part of a group's business that is primarily or solely carried on in a single jurisdiction.
 This may occur for instance, where a group acquires a business operating in another jurisdiction that it does not subsequently integrate within its broader operations.
-In this scenario, it is difficult to justify why Amount A should apply to this portion of a group's business, as it could result in the residual profits from this business, which are demonstrably only derived from one jurisdiction, being reallocated to other jurisdictions around the world.
+In this scenario, it is may be difficult to justify why Amount A should apply to this portion of a group's business, as it could result in the residual profits from this business, which are demonstrably only derived from one jurisdiction, being reallocated to other jurisdictions around the world.
 It could also result in residual profits generated from other parts of the business being allocated to the jurisdiction in question; despite the fact that the said jurisdiction already has taxing rights over the residual profits (to the extent they arise) associated with the relevant sales.
+Another possible view is that this is simply a logical consequence of the formulaic nature of Amount A applicable to the group as a whole.

-572. The "domestic business exemption" would address some instances of double counting by excluding from Amount A profits derived from the sale of goods or services that are developed, manufactured and sold in a single jurisdiction.
+The "domestic business exemption" would address some instances of double counting by excluding from Amount A profits derived from the sale of goods or services that are developed, manufactured and sold in a single jurisdiction.

-573. There are two challenges that would need to be overcome to develop this domestic business exemption.
+There are two challenges that would need to be overcome to develop this domestic business exemption.
 First, it would be necessary for a taxpayer to isolate and segment out the profits of this standalone domestic business from the other activities of the group.
 This would require a remodelling of the segmentation framework that would increase complexity and the associated compliance costs and administrative burden.
 That said, on the assumption that the business is operated on a standalone basis, it may be relatively easy for the taxpayer to perform this additional segmentation.